Vikms95/js-top-weatherapp/planning/notes.md

   - xDisplay an icon next to each value

 - Logic
-    - Functions that hit the API
+    - xFunctions that hit the API
-    - Functions that process the JSON data
+    - xFunctions that process the JSON data
 - View
-    - Append data to display
+    - xAppend data to display

   <!-- - Append values of forecast to display -->
   <!-- - Style change scale button -->